Available 24 hours a day,

 Trucking companies have a long history of passing the buck when it comes to trucking accidents.
 They will try anything they can to demonstrate that the trucker was, in fact, an independent contractor so as to avoid liability.
 Fortunately, current laws regulating the trucking industry make this very difficult.
 As NOLO points out, current federal law holds any company that owns a truck responsible for accidents involving that truck if the vehicle displays the company’s name or placard.

-The Alabama truck accident attorneys that join your team are ready to hear your important story.
+The Colorado truck accident attorneys that join your team are ready to hear your important story.
 They will provide a free review of your case, walking through each essential element, so that all injured parties involved (or family members representing them) can feel secure before we get to any important decisions.

 Those aspects that are more subjective are called general damages.
 They include: